Geometric Rescaling Algorithms for Submodular Function Minimization: Introduction

 We introduce new techniques that enable our Image Algorithm to provide both primal and dual optimal solutions for \eqref{prob:sfm}.
 The \emph{sliding technique} is used to obtain a primal optimal solution: we reduce the optimization problem \eqref{prob:sfm} to a dynamically changing feasibility problem.
 The \emph{pull-back technique} enables to identify a dual optimality certificate.
 Moreover, the same technique allows us also to obtain approximate dual solutions, and it is also applicable in the general LP feasibility setting.

-For integer valued submodular functions, our geometric rescaling algorithm finds both primal and dual optimal solutions, in running time $O((\n^4 \cdot\EO + \n^5)\log (\n L))$, where the complexity parameter $L$ denotes the largest norm of a point in the base polytope.
+For integer valued submodular functions, our geometric rescaling algorithm finds both primal and dual optimal solutions, in running time $O((n^4 \cdot\EO + n^5)\log (n L))$, where the complexity parameter $L$ denotes the largest norm of a point in the base polytope.
 This matches the best weakly polynomial guarantees \cite{iwata-faster,Iwata-Orlin} prior to the work of Lee, Sidford, and Wong \cite{LSW}.

-\emph{Unified combinatorial framework.} Building on the geometric rescaling technique, we also obtain a \emph{strongly polynomial} $O((\n^5 \cdot\EO + \n^6)\log^2 \n)$ algorithm.
-This is obtained from a unified combinatorial framework which allows us to turn any algorithm that can produce a $\delta L$-approximate solution to \eqref{prob:sfm} in pseudo-polynomial poly$(\n,1/\delta)$ running time, into an exact strongly polynomial algorithm.
+\emph{Unified combinatorial framework.} Building on the geometric rescaling technique, we also obtain a \emph{strongly polynomial} $O((n^5 \cdot\EO + n^6)\log^2 n)$ algorithm.
+This is obtained from a unified combinatorial framework which allows us to turn any algorithm that can produce a $\delta L$-approximate solution to \eqref{prob:sfm} in pseudo-polynomial poly$(n,1/\delta)$ running time, into an exact strongly polynomial algorithm.
+More specifically, if we are given an oracle that can produce a set $W\subseteq V$ and a point $y$ in the base polytope such that $f(W)\leq y^-(V)+\delta L_f$ (where $y^-(V)$ is the sum of all negative components of $y$ and $L_f$ is the largest $1$-norm of any point in the base polytope), then with the choice $\delta\in \Theta(1/n^3)$ we can find an optimal solution to \eqref{prob:sfm} in roughly $O(n^2)$ calls to the oracle.

 Hence, somewhat surprisingly, even pseudo-polynomial time algorithms such as the conditional gradient or the Fujishige-Wolfe algorithm immediately give rise to strongly polynomial time algorithms.

-An advantage of our unified framework is that, unlike all previous papers where the combinatorial arguments on strongly polynomial progress are intertwined with the details of some ``basic'' algorithm -- which can be combinatorial in nature as in \cite{IFF} and \cite{Iwata-Orlin} or continuous as in \cite{LSW} -- here we use a \emph{black-box} approach, by explicitly formulating the approximate oracle requirement, and then showing that the ``basic'' routine fulfills those requirements.
+We emphasise that our approach is \emph{black-box}: we explicitly formulate the approximate oracle requirement, and show that any routine fulfilling such requirements provides a strongly polynomial-time algorithm for \eqref{prob:sfm}.
+To illustrate our point, we will show that various routines in the literatures, such as \cite{IFF,Iwata-Orlin,LSW}, satisfy such black-box requirements.
+We believe that our approach is more modular than the previous works, in the sense that in all previous papers the combinatorial arguments on strongly polynomial progress were intertwined with the details of some ``basic'' routine.

 We can also apply this unified framework to the cutting plane method.
-Using the cutting plane technique by Lee, Sidford, and Wong \cite{LSW}, we obtain a much simpler SFM algorithm than the one described in their paper, with the same running time bound $O(n^3 \log^2 n\cdot \EO + n^4 \log^{O(1)} n)$.
+Using the general cutting plane algorithm of Lee, Sidford, and Wong \cite{LSW}, we show that our black-box method can recover their running time bound $O(n^3 \log^2 n\cdot \EO + n^4 \log^{O(1)} n)$ for \eqref{prob:sfm}.
 This is made possible by the use of the same sliding technique developed for our geometric rescaling algorithm.